- Chart

 Disclaimers:

-This analysis is for informational purposes only and does not constitute financial advice.
-Market conditions are subject to change, and past performance is not indicative of future results.
+This information is for informational purposes only and does not constitute financial advice.
+Data may be subject to change.
+Market share figures are estimates and can vary based on methodology.

 AI Summarization is directionally correct and might not be accurate.